hubblecommerce/hubble-docs/docs/PWA/vuex/vuexInGeneral.md

 You have to commit/dispatch changes.

 There are some stores which are more shop system specific than others.
 Those are placed in a separate directory within the store folder.
-Name of this folder is equal the considering api type.
+Name of this folder is equal api type.

 * hubble/core/store/module.js -> common store
 * hubble/core/store/api/module.js -> store only available for api type 'api' (hubble Api)